Human exposure to harmful substances

 Methods

 Selected environmental chemicals were measured in the blood and/or urine of survey participants.
-For the national summary, the geometric mean was calculated for each substance for all results.
+For the national summary, the geometric mean of all results was calculated for each substance.
 The geometric mean was also calculated for results within the different age and sex groupings.
 A trend analysis was done to support statements regarding change over time.

 More information